wieden-kennedy/autoscalebot/README.md

 1. ```pip install heroku-web-autoscaler```, and add it to your `requirements.txt`

-2. Create a settings file in your project root.
-We call it `autoscale_settings.py`, you can call it whatever you like.
+2. Create a settings file somewhere in your `PYTHON_PATH`.
+We typically call it `autoscale_settings.py`, but you can call it whatever you like.
 3. Set these settings for your app, as well as any optional tuning settings.
 See autoscale_settings.py.dist for an example.

     ```python